micharbet/CLE/HOWTO.md

    %e ... return code from recent command, in P0 it isenclosed in brackets
           and changing color

+   %cX .. set color.
+Replace X with some of rgbcmykw or respective capitals
+          this is an addition to previously set colors

+   %vVARIABLE
+      ... place any VARIABLE into prompt string

   Issuing command `cle p0` (or p1 .. p3 respectively) without string resets
   the default value of give prompt part.